 Mark is still very involved on a day to day basis at CRS, and quite often is seen on site visiting clients, whilst flying the CRS flag.

-Mark possesses entrepreneurial flair and has recently seen the CRS business celebrate it’s 10th anniversary, after starting the company back in November of 2008.
+Mark possesses an abundance of energy, industry experience & entrepreneurial flair & started the company back in November of 2008.
 Throughout this time the business has seen tremendous year on year growth, and this is mainly due to Mark’s dedication and constant drive within the business to make CRS one of the leading Rail labour suppliers in the country.

-John Cheeseman joined the CRS team as General Manager back in September 2014.
-In early 2017 John took up the role of Operations Director within CRS.
+John Cheeseman is the Managing Director for CRS and commenced this role in September of 2020.
+Throughout his time with the business John has progressed through the ranks and started as General Manager back in September 2014.
+In early 2017 John took up the role of Operations Director within CRS, up until recently undertaking the MD role

-He reports directly to the MD and is responsible for overseeing the general day to day running of all aspects of the business.
-John has worked within the rail industry for in excess of 13 years, predominantly within the renewals and small plant sectors.
-Prior to CRS, John worked for Balfour Beatty and Gamble Rail and brings a wealth of experience from both on and off the track, which he has used expertly to help develop the business and improve general operational standards within the company.
+He reports directly to the CEO and is responsible for overseeing the general day to day running of all aspects of the business.
+John has worked within the rail industry for in excess of 17 years, predominantly within the renewals and small plant sectors.
+Prior to CRS John worked for Balfour Beatty and Gamble Rail and brings a wealth of experience from both on and off the track, which he has used expertly to help develop the business and improve general operational standards within the company.

 Nicola started with CRS in September of 2017 and is responsible for leading our ever-growing finance & payroll team.
 She reports directly to the Managing Director.
 Nicola has a diverse background in Finance with extensive experience in public sector Finance having worked for an Educational Trust for over 10 years and prior to that working for the Rail Industry after starting out in international banking in the City.